faaxm/exmpl-cmake-grpc/README.md

 There are two ways that can be used to build the code of this repository:

 ### Install dependencies manually
-As this project depends on gRPC and protobuf you can install gRPC and protobuf manually in a separate step.
+As this project depends on gRPC and protobuf you must install gRPC and protobuf manually in a separate step.
 Please refer to the corresponding documentation of gRPC/protobuf to do that.
 You can also find an example for installing the dependencies in this project's `.github/workflows` yaml files.
 Once you installed all dependencies run the following commands to build the project: